 By their very nature, digital humanities projects are collaborative yet cannot be funded in the usual ways.
 Humanities scholars are typically funded individually, yet digital humanities projects rely on teams of faculty, students, and staff drawn from different disciplines who have expertise (or who want to acquire it) in technical areas such as Geographic Information Systems (GIS), programming, design, or database management.
-HRC funding will therefore be used to for endeavors that fall outside of the scope of individual faculty research accounts such as the presentation, at national and international conferences, of technical work, by staff and graduate students who have worked on the project since its inception.
+HRC funding was therefore be used to for endeavors that fall outside of the scope of individual faculty research accounts such as the presentation, at national and international conferences, of technical work, by staff and graduate students who have worked on the project since its inception.

 Summer Institute for Women Surfers II

-Principal Investigator(s): Krista Comer
+Principal Investigator: Krista Comer